Survivor benefits

 • 1+ year if a former POW who died after Sep 30, 1999.

-📝 Apply
+Apply

-How to apply (fastest first)
+How to confirm and apply

 1. Apply online: Use VA's DIC application on VA.gov (usually the quickest) or upload completed forms through AccessVA QuickSubmit.